dbybanez/100-days-of-code/r1-log.md

 ### R1D67
 Created a component which shows the generated URL.
 Next task: work on a feature where users can edit or delete their URL.

+### R1D68
+Figuring out how to open a modal in Vue.
+Man, this is confusing.